'Masterful' SUNDAY TIMES

 The stranger is a Sicilian, a victim of the island's corrupt Roman governor, Verres.
-The senator is Cicero, a brilliant young lawyer and spellbinding orator, determined to attain imperium - supreme power in the state.
+The senator is Cicero, a brilliant young lawyer and spellbinding orator, determined to attain imperium - supreme power in the state despite his low birth and implacable opposition from the republic's elites.
+This case will be his way in.

-This is the starting-point of Robert Harris's most accomplished novel to date.
-Compellingly written in Tiro's voice, it takes us inside the violent, treacherous world of Roman politics, to describe how one man - clever, compassionate, devious, vulnerable - fought to reach the top.
+Imperium takes us into the violent, treacherous world of Roman politics, and the quest of one man - clever, compassionate, devious, vulnerable, and above all Roman - to reach the top.

 A stunning novel of power and ambition from Robert Harris, the number one bestselling author of Fatherland, Pompeii, The Second Sleep and V2

 Harris's best so far, rapid and compelling in narrative, copious in detail, thoroughly researched but also, which is more important, thoroughly imagined...
 Irresistible

 In Harris's hands, the great game becomes a beautiful one

 Genres ancient and modern have rarely been so skilfully synthesised...
 Gripping and accomplished

 A joy to read in every way, and as a mirror to the politics of our present age has no equal